 Car insurance logos will typically include a reference to a car, like wheels, gears or other auto-parts.
 The icon can be paired with a large, legible typeface like Ubuntu or Cormorant Garamond, and the color scheme can be any combination of colors that feel unique to your business, such as blue, black, and white.

 How do I create attention-grabbing life insurance logos?

 To start, you can come up with a few designs by using an insurance logo maker for inspiration.
 You can then play around with a variety of icons, typefaces, and color combinations.
 Life insurance logos could include icons of families, a house, hands touching or a heart to convey your business's message.

 What images can I use for medical insurance logos?

 Medical insurance logos can be made up of medical references such as a cross, families, hearts or medical equipment.
 It can also consist of a professional and authoritative typeface that will make the design pop, such as Abril Fatface, Poppins or the Japanese font, Nico Moji, for extra creativity.

 Where can I make motor insurance logos?

 You can try using Zarla, a great tool that generates scores of creative logo designs for you to choose from.
-You can move icons and typefaces around to make the perfect logo for your motor business, and play around with various color schemes.
-You can download the design as part of a paid package, and use it to brand a variety of marketing tools.
+You can move icons and typefaces around to make the perfect logo for your motor insurance business and play around with various color schemes.
+You can download the design as part of a paid package and use it to brand a variety of marketing tools.